recipe 5th February 2016 by Ashleigh

 By now, the chia seeds should have thickened - add them to the main batter and stir through thoroughly.
 It should be quite thick but runny enough to spread out with the back of a spoon in the pan.
 You can periodically add a tiny splash of extra milk between cooked pancakes to the batter to counteract the thickening by the chia seeds.

-To cook pancakes, repeat the cooking process from the first recipe.
+To cook pancakes, repeat the cooking process from Ashleigh's first recipe for chocolate protein brownie pancakes.

 The pancakes will be ready to turn when they start to change colour and a couple of bubbles rise and pop at the surface.